 Here are the biggest ways making more money can make you happier:

 - Less worry and stress

 - More control over your time

 - The opportunity to give back

 To understand how money can make you happier at a deeper level, I think we should look at two different types of happiness – short term and long term.

 Short-term happiness comes from finding your flow state.

 You know that feeling when you’re sitting on the beach with a cold beer and feel one with the world?
 What about the feeling you get after seeing your favorite DJ or band and walking out into the crisp air after the show?
 What about the feeling you get when you’re in such a good conversation time disappears?
 Or maybe it’s how you feel when you buy that new handbag or a new truck?

-That’s your flow state.
-When you are happy.
+That’s your flow state; when you are happy.
 Finding your flow state will make you happy, but it’s still fleeting.
 One way to maximize your happiness is to find your flow state every day, or as often as you can.
-It’s about doing things you love.
+It’s about doing the things you love.
 This is the most beneficial form of short term happiness.